A 120-inch projector screen with its dimensions clearly visible

 To create an optimal viewing experience for your 120 projector screen, you need to calculate the distance between your projector and screen, which affects the image size, quality, and brightness.
 The distance is also known as the throw distance, and it varies depending on the projector’s specifications, the screen size, and the mounting method.
 Generally, the further the projector is from the screen, the larger the image size but the lower the brightness and resolution.
 Conversely, the closer the projector is to the screen, the brighter and sharper the image, but the smaller the size.
 To calculate the throw distance, you need to consider the projector’s zoom range, lens ratio, and offset, as well as the screen size and aspect ratio.
 You can use online calculators or formulae provided by the projector and screen manufacturers to determine the optimal throw distance and adjust the projector settings accordingly.

-See also How High to Mount a Tv on Chimney
+See also How to Install Tv Antenna Chimney Mount Kit

 Tips for adjusting your projector settings to fit your 120 projector screen size